 This section will detail a series of user interface prototypes.
 These prototypes are not final; however, they will give a general idea of what sort of experience the user will have.

-Form Bot Log In.
+Form Scriber Log In.

-The Form Bot mobile application will initially present a log in screen.
+The Form Scriber mobile application will initially present a log in screen.

 Chatbot Introduction.

-This part of the application is show after logging in and displays important information about form bot, such as the basics for how to use it, as well as privacy policy and terms of use.
+This part of the application is show after logging in and displays important information about Form Scriber, such as the basics for how to use it, as well as privacy policy and terms of use.

 Figure 3 Initial Dialog Window